 Consider coffee, for example.
 Customers, including me, spend triple the price at Starbucks compared to other local coffee shops.
 Why would we pay more money on purpose?
-The reason is that the most reputable brands, like Starbucks, proactively LISTEN to the voice of customer (also referred to as VoC) and use feedback to deliver personalized experiences that exceed customer expectations.
+The reason is that the most reputable brands, like Starbucks, proactively LISTEN to the voice of the customer (also referred to as VoC) and use feedback to deliver personalized experiences that exceed customer expectations.

-Research prove the value of doing CX right, such as a study conducted by PWC.
+Research proves the value of doing CX right, such as a study conducted by PWC.
 People were asked: “How much would you pay for the following product or service if the company provides a great customer experience?”
 As shown in the image below, the answer is a lot, and getting it right is real!

 The price premium for great customer experience:

 Best in class companies also care about employee views and empowers their staff to deliver customer excellence.
 Their competitive edge comes from humanizing business, and you can apply the same principles no matter where you work.